 For example, eating a diet rich in antioxidants can be beneficial.
 Antioxidants help protect your cells from free radicals.
 Free radicals are molecules released by toxins, such as tobacco smoke.
 They not only have been linked to cancer, but also may contribute to premature aging and heart disease.

 Making proactive dietary choices has no downside.
 In addition to potentially reducing your risk for breast cancer, healthy eating can improve your overall well-being: It helps keep your energy up, boost your immune system, and provide nutrients your body needs for maintenance and repair.

 Keep reading to learn more about over a dozen different foods, spices, and other key ingredients that have anticancer properties.

 If you’re concerned about your risk, talking to a doctor or a dietitian about foods to eat or avoid is a good first step.
 Just like genetic factors and lifestyle choices, food is only part of the picture.
 You shouldn’t rely on it as your only preventive action.

 Green tea is tied to a number of benefits ranging from weight loss to blood pressure management.
-The popular brew has also been the subject of ongoing study in animals and humans for its role in cancer prevention.
+The popular brew has also been the in animals and humans for its role in cancer prevention.

 That’s because green tea is high in polyphenol and catechins.
 These antioxidants may help protect cells from DNA damage caused by free radicals.
 More research is needed to prove its efficacy, but there’s no harm in adding a cup to your daily routine.

 Pomegranate juice, which is derived from its seed pulp, also contains polyphenols.
-One 2009 study suggests that pomegranate juice has the potential to be a preventive tool for certain cancers, including breast cancer.
+One suggests that pomegranate juice has the potential to be a preventive tool for certain cancers, including breast cancer.